Best tax software and services compared: Turbo Tax vs. H&R Block and more

 The programs are evolving from an era of software on CD-ROM (for those of you who remember what that is) to the web and smartphone apps.
 Three providers -- Intuit's TurboTax, TaxAct Online and H&R Block -- still offer software that can be either downloaded and installed locally on your Mac or PC, or even sent to you on CD.

-Want to file taxes on your iPhone ($1,000 at Amazon)?
+Want to file taxes on your iPhone ($1,000 at Amazon Marketplace)?
 Six providers offer fully functioning mobile apps for Apple's iOS or for Android-based smartphones that will let you file taxes from the palm of your hand: Intuit, TaxAct, H&R, Tax Slayer, Credit Karma and Happy Tax Service.

 The new trend is hands-on support.
 Intuit's TurboTax is for the first time including a free conversation with a certified public accountant, or CPA, when you're in the process of filling out forms on the TurboTax website, as opposed to the download, known as TurboTax Live.
 When you create your account on the Turbo Tax site, and begin to fill in information about your finances, a button appears in the upper right-hand corner saying Live Tax Advice.
 Clicking on that brings up a one-way video window -- you see the tax expert, they don't see you.
 Screen-sharing technology lets the CPA look at the statements with you in real time.